adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 - The class probabilities were maintained for each pixel in the map and updated in an incrementally Bayesian method.

-The imagesused in this work were from RGB-D cameras, but it providedpotential use of depth from LIDAR sensors.
+The images used in this work were from RGB-D cameras, but it providedpotential use of depth from LIDAR sensors.

 Generally, this is agood research problem to be pursued as LIDAR is becoming astandard sensor for next generation automated driving systems.